-All limits apply for a 24-hour period from midnight to midnight.
-Once you have caught the limit for a species, you are not allowed to take any more.
+All limits apply for 24-hours from midnight to midnight.
+Once you catch the limit for a species, you're not allowed to take any more.

-Any species that is not listed in the search does not have fishing restrictions in SA.
-In this case, take only what you need for personal use.
+Unlisted species don't have fishing restrictions in SA, but you should take only what you need for personal use.

 Abalone